IndustrialCodeGuy/windows-wnf-registry-bloat-toolkit/Docs/findings.md

 ### Logoff and teardown observations

-The same controlled bad-host trace captured complete printer teardown activity. `spoolsv.exe` removed the redirected printer registry trees and the corresponding `SWD\PRINTENUM` device state with successful `RegDeleteKey`/`RegDeleteValue` operations.
+The same controlled reproduction-host trace captured complete printer teardown activity. `spoolsv.exe` removed the redirected printer registry trees and the corresponding `SWD\PRINTENUM` device state with successful `RegDeleteKey`/`RegDeleteValue` operations.
 No corresponding deletion of the target-family values under the WNF `Notifications` store was observed.

 This is important because it weakens the earlier working theory that the main defect is simply a missing per-logoff WNF delete.
 The target state names decode as **Permanent / System** registrations, and later comparison-host captures likewise showed printer/SWD deletion activity without target `Notifications` deletion.
 Current evidence therefore favors a creation/reuse difference over a straightforward failed-logoff-cleanup model.

 The timed watcher provided a second, independent observation.
 At a 100 ms polling interval across multiple controlled logins, newly created target-family values showed no subscribers, no state data, no nonzero change stamps, and no non-quiescent samples during the captured observation windows.

-### Comparison-host difference and probable reuse behavior
+### Originating-host difference and probable reuse behavior

-A comparison RDS host in the same environment behaves materially differently.
+The originating RDS host behaves materially differently for the same test user.

 Earlier short captures showed many redirected-printer operations with no new target allocations.
 A larger multi-user capture then caught both existing-device enumeration and a small number of new target allocations: